 I know I get asked about tech and tools all the time, but this isn’t the most important thing.
 My personal philosophy when it comes to live video is that it’s not about the tech and the tools.

 When we go live and where we go live matters so that we can set ourselves up for success.
-Make ensure to control the five things that I shared to ensure you have a very high-quality video, because the reasons why we continue to go live in 2021 have changed.
+Make ensure to control the five things that I shared to ensure you have a very high-quality video, because the reasons why we continue to go live have changed.

 Get On My VIP Waitlist for Lights Camera Branding!